open-edge-platform/o11y-charts/charts/orchestrator-observability/README.md

 - **Grafana Tempo** - traces backend
 - **OpenTelemetry Collector** - pipelines

-Grafana Dashboards that are associated with this stack are also kept in this repository.
+Grafana Dashboards that are associated with this stack are kept in [orchestrator-dashboards](../orchestrator-dashboards).